paigehai/paigehai.github.io/docs/blog/posts/jjk.md

 The consequences of his manipulation extend beyond individual hesitation.
 Characters like Itadori, Megumi, Yuta, and Kugisaki are forced to adapt in real-time, stepping into roles for which they may not be fully prepared.
 The cascading effect destabilises the entire Jujutsu ecosystem showing how the compromise of a single pivotal figure can compromise a network of support.

 This mirrors cyber security realities.
 Many organisations have crown jewels, critical systems or key personnel whose compromise introduces evolving attacks.
-When attackers manipulate high-trust individuals or breach central systems, they gain unprecedented leverage.
+When threat actors manipulate high-trust individuals or breach central systems, they gain unprecedented leverage.
 The psychological impact amplifies the technical damage.
 Hesitation, confusion, and reduced morale make further attacks more likely.

 <div style="text-align: center;">
   <img src="../../posts/images/jjk4.png" alt="Dream Team" style="width: 100%; max-width: 600px; height: auto;">